pixelsoup42/cardano_account_pandas_dumper/README.md

 With `--detail_level=2`, known addresses are listed with their name, other addresses are labeled as `other`.

 `--detail_level DETAIL_LEVEL`
-: Level of detail of report (1=only own addresses, 2=other addresses as well) By default (`--detail_level=1`), only addresses linked to the specified staking addresses will be shown.
+: Level of detail of report (1=only own addresses, 2=other addresses as well).
+By default (`--detail_level=1`), only addresses linked to the specified staking addresses will be shown.
 With `--detail_level=2`, all addresses will be shown.